Introduction: Who This Article Is For

 The Flawed Foundation of Stress Management

+You don’t need more tools to manage being miserable.
 You need a method to release the entire stress pattern permanently.

-Why You’re Not Broken: the System Is
+Why You’re Not Broken: The System Is

 Let’s break down the cycle most people live in:

-1. You feel stressed by a trigger
+- You feel stressed by a trigger.

-3. The stress returns
+- The stress returns.

-5. You feel even more overwhelmed
+- You feel even more overwhelmed.

-You’re not failing, the model is.
+You’re not failing—the model is.

 The MULTI billion stress management industry sells control-based techniques to a biology that can’t be controlled under pressure.